csaye/coding-challenges/README.md

 ## BinaryDecimal

-Takes a binary number input from the console and prints the integer representation of that binary number.
+Takes a binary number as a string and prints the integer representation of that binary number.

-Languages: C#, C++, Java, Python
+Languages: C#, C++, Java, JavaScript, Python

 ## DecimalBinary